sjmikler/pytorch-symbolic/docs/Reference/symbolic_data.md

 But be careful!
 Each slice operation creates a new layer, so if you do a lot of slicing, it is better enclose it in a custom module.
-However, being able to do it directly on ``SymbolicData`` is great for prototyping.
+However, being able to do it directly on Symbolic Data is great for prototyping.

 ::: pytorch_symbolic.Input